MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Your prompt fails in any context (testing prompt in Prompt Builder, Power Apps, Power Automate, or Copilot Studio).
 You can edit your prompt and switch the model to GPT 3.5.

-### What Licensing applies to AI Builder's AI functions?
+### What licensing applies to AI Builder's AI functions?

-These AI Builder's AI functions AISummarize, AIExtract, AIReply, AIClassify, AISentiment are prebuilt prompts available in AI Prompts.
+These AI Builder AI functions&mdash;AISummarize, AIExtract, AIReply, AIClassify, and AISentiment&mdash;are prebuilt prompts available in AI prompts.
-The licensing which is applicable for these capabilities are in the AI Builder burn rate card "AI Prompts Create text with GPT 3.5" available in the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130)
+The licensing options applicable to these capabilities are in the AI Builder rate card, "AI prompts, Create text with GPT 3.5" in the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).

 ### Are all tests free?